How to gear up for 2023 after the holiday break

 Sustainability remains a focus area for Coates and its customers, and with metrics increasingly being built into public sector projects there will be even more demand for environmentally-friendly equipment options and innovations going into 2023.

 “Emissions targets might feel a long way away, but they’re really not, and understanding what you need to work towards, and which products and solutions are available to help you achieve this is the first step,” says Dan.
-“Whether it’s better quality and lower emission engines, or more sustainable types of fuels, customers should be thinking about how they can do things better, and turning Coates to help inform their greener choices.”
+“Whether it’s better quality and lower emission engines, or more sustainable types of fuels, customers should be thinking about how they can do things better, and turning Coates to help inform their choices.”

 Dan also notes high demand for the more sustainable and innovative tools and equipment in Coates’ fleet, making booking ahead critical.
 “If you do forget to order something and remember midway through your Christmas lunch, don’t fret,” says Dan.
-“Tools like Coates Connect and Hire Now let customers to do everything online, connecting you with what you need, where and when you need it.”
+“Tools like Coates Connect let customers to do everything online, connecting you with what you need, where and when you need it.”

 To keep customers informed throughout the year, Coates also hosts events such as the Engineering Solutions’ Lunch & Learn series.
 These events create forums where customers can learn about new products and innovations, ask questions, and get the answers they need direct from industry experts.